VCGAN: Video Colorization with Hybrid Generative Adversarial Network: Methodology

+At the first stage, VCGAN is learned to produce accurate image colorization.
+The loss function of the first stage is:

-where $L_1$ and $L_p$ denote pixel-level reconstruction loss and perceptual loss \cite{johnson2016perceptual}, respectively.
-The losses are defined as:
+where $L_1$ and $L_p$ denote pixel-level reconstruction loss and perceptual loss \cite{johnson2016perceptual}, respectively. $\lambda_1$ and $\lambda_p$ are trade-off coefficients.
+Specifically, the losses are defined as:

-where $s_t$ and $z$ represent the colorized image (see equation (\ref{two_stage_training})) and corresponding ground truth, respectively.
-At the first stage, $t=1$.
-The function $\phi_l (*)$ outputs the features from the $l$-th layer of a pre-trained network.
+where $s_t$ (see Equation (\ref{two_stage_training})) and $z$ represent the colorized image and corresponding ground truth, respectively.
+At the first stage, $t$=1. $\phi_l (*)$ produces the features from the $l$-th layer of a pre-trained network.
 In our experiment, the $conv_{4\_3}$ layer of VGG-16 network \cite{simonyan2014very} is adopted.

 At the second stage, we train VCGAN generator and discriminator alternatively and include optical flow for matching spatial location.
-The overall objective is defined as:
+The overall loss function is defined as: